 Near Hamptonville in Yadkin County, North Carolina — The American South (South Atlantic)

 Location.
-36° 5.943′ N, 80° 46.496′ W. Marker is near Hamptonville, North Carolina, in Yadkin County.
-Marker is at the intersection of Flat Rock Church Road (Route 1126) and Mauldin Road, on the right when traveling west on Flat Rock Church Road.
-Touch for map.
+36° 4.162′ N, 80° 49.937′ W. Marker is near Hamptonville, North Carolina, in Yadkin County.
+Marker is at the intersection Touch for map.
 Marker is in this post office area: Hamptonville NC 27020, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 377 times since then and 21 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on May 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on May 13, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 862 times since then and 55 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7. submitted on May 13, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
+8. submitted on July 19, 2014, by Forest McDermott of Masontown, Pennsylvania. • Craig Swain was the editor who published this page.